JGreenlee/vmc/README.md

 # VMC - Virtual Multi Cache
-A Virtual Multi Cache is a type of [geocache](https://geocaching.com) that is solved like a puzzle, but includes an immersive experience in which the user explores a virtual world, similar to the experience of completing a multi-cache in the real world.
+A Virtual Multi Cache is a type of [geocache](https://geocaching.com) that is like a puzzle, but solving it includes an immersive experience in which the user explores a virtual world, similar to the experience of completing a multi-cache in the real world.

 Despite being created using a VR framework, these VMCs are not intended to be viewed in VR mode; only from a laptop or PC.
 Controls configuration is Minecraft style.